 Our second dialogue focused on water quality in Lake Rotorua and worked with farmers, NGOs and local and central government.
 Our third focused on the new and challenging issue of mitigating agricultural emissions in an ‘AgDialogue’.

 Recently we have run several climate policy related dialogues including the Deep South dialogues (which are ongoing to the end of 2017), the Low Emission Future Dialogue and the ETS Dialogue.
-The ETS Dialogue will be ongoing through 2018.

 For Deep South we have: